Contributor Guide: Design of BaseCRUDRouter

 - Include all endpoints by default (

-) - Selectively include only specific endpoints
+"all") - Selectively include only specific endpoints

 - Exclude unwanted endpoints from the default set